freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

   :width: 100%
 .. |screenshot_send_reply| image:: ../images/screenshot_send_reply.png
   :width: 100%
-.. |screenshot_deletion_dropdown| image:: ../images/screenshot_deletion_dropdown.png
-  :width: 100%

 Deleting multiple conversations
 '''''''''''''''''''''''''''''''

 You can also delete multiple source conversations at once.
-Hold down the Control (Ctrl) key and click on different rows to select (or deselect) sources from the list.
-(You can also Ctrl + drag the mouse, or Shift + select, to select a range of continuous sources.)
-Once you are finished selecting, click the "Delete Sources" toolbar button.
+To do so, either check the boxes beside each source you wish to delete, or check the box in the action area to select all sources.
+Once you have the sources that you wish to delete checked, click the delete button (trash icon).

 .. |screenshot_select_sources|  image:: ../images/screenshot_delete_sources_select.png
   :width: 100%

-This action deletes the **entire source account**, meaning files and messages will be removed, and that source will no longer be able to log in using their codename.

-You will be shown a confirmation dialog before any sources are deleted.
-If you select a very large number of sources, you will also notice a brief time delay, to prevent unintentional deletion.
+You will be presented with another confirmation pop-up where you can choose to either **Delete Conversations** or **Delete Accounts**.

 .. |screenshot_confirm_delete|  image:: ../images/screenshot_delete_sources_dialog.png
   :width: 100%